evandegriff/5391-shtuff/README.md

 # 5391-shtuff
 Assignments and Uploads for Scientific programming PHYS 5391-001

-to get a correct pdf file for the homework assignment, run the following commands:
+To get a correct pdf rendition of the homework assignment, run the following commands:

 $ pdflatex filename.tex
 $ bibtex filename